itsjohncs/johncs.com/site/posts/2-ergodox.rst

 Should You Buy One?
 -------------------

-Yes (assuming you have the time and money to spare).
+Probably (assuming you have the time and money to spare).
 It's the best thing I've ever typed on, despite its problems.
 I also know my ErgoDox will only improve as I tinker with it, and I couldn't say that about any other keyboard I've owned.